Deepika1024/Deepika1024/README.md

 ### Hello, there! 👋

-I'm Deepika Ayyadurai, a driven and enthusiastic B.Tech student at Jai Shriram Engineering College.
+I'm Deepika Ayyadurai, a driven and enthusiastic B.Tech student.
 My journey in the tech world is fueled by a deep passion for design, development, and continuous learning.

 - ✨ **Design Enthusiast**: I am currently honing my skills in UI/UX design, with a mission to create intuitive and delightful user experiences.
 - 🛠 **Tech Aficionado**: With proficiency in Python and Java, I have developed a solid foundation in programming.